 Dashboards and filters are created by Jira end users without the supervision of a Jira administrator.
 It is easy that a large instance of Jira contains hundreds or thousands of filters and dashboards.
 The combination of both circumstances can make life quite difficult for a Jira admin that tries to transfer all those objects to another instance of Jira (for example, as she would do when trying to merge two instances).

-See the page about viewing import results for a description of how recovery from a filter/dashboard error is handled and displayed in the load trace.
+See Understanding Import Results for a description of how recovery from a filter/dashboard error is handled and displayed in the load trace.

 This option does not apply to Scrum and Kanban boards